tiascott01/20_SupervisedLearning_Challenge/README.md

 Machine Learning Model 2 outperforms Model 1 overall, demonstrated by its higher balanced accuracy score, significantly improved recall for high-risk loans without a substantial compromise in precision, and a higher F1-Score for high-risk loans.
 These factors collectively indicate that Model 2 is more effective and reliable for predicting loan risk, making it the preferred choice for financial institutions seeking to enhance their risk management processes.

-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+2. <b>Does performance depend on the problem we are trying to solve?
+(For example, is it more important to predict the `1`'s, or predict the `0`'s? )</b><br>

-The best model depends on the problem's specific goals and the relative costs of false positives vs. false negatives.
+A. The best model depends on the problem's specific goals and the relative costs of false positives vs. false negatives.
 For financial institutions prioritizing the detection of high-risk loans to minimize defaults, Model 2 is preferable due to its higher recall for high-risk loans.
 This model ensures that nearly all high-risk loans are identified, aligning with the goal of minimizing financial risk, even if it means a slight increase in the number of healthy loans incorrectly classified as high-risk.

-If you do not recommend any of the models, please justify your reasoning.
+3. <b>If you do not recommend any of the models, please justify your reasoning.</b><br>

 Model 2 stands out as the preferable choice for enhancing the financial institution's ability to manage and mitigate loan risk effectively.
 This model's significantly higher recall for high-risk loans minimizes the chance of overlooking potential defaults, a critical factor in risk management.
 The increase in false positives—healthy loans mistakenly classified as high-risk—is acknowledged but is considered a manageable trade-off given the substantial reduction in false negatives.
 Specifically, Model 2's performance translates into 54 fewer high-risk loans being misclassified as healthy compared to Model 1.